-States/territories use RWHAP Part B Supplemental Grant Program funding in conjunction with RWHAP Part B HIV Care Grant Program funding to develop and/or enhance access to a comprehensive continuum of high quality care and treatment services for low-income people with HIV.
-To obtain funding, states/territories must demonstrate RWHAP Part B supplemental funding is necessary to provide comprehensive HIV care and treatment services for people with HIV in the state/territory.
-Proposed activities should include provision of core medical and/or support services, as defined in HRSA HAB Policy Clarification Notice (PCN) 16-02: RWHAP Services: Eligible Individuals and Allowable Uses of Funds, and other activities to ensure responsiveness to unmet needs.
+States/territories use RWHAP Part B Supplemental Grant Program funding in conjunction with RWHAP Part B HIV Care Grant Program funding to develop and/or enhance access to a comprehensive continuum of high-quality care and treatment services for low-income people with HIV.
+To obtain funding, states/territories must demonstrate that RWHAP Part B supplemental funding is necessary to provide comprehensive HIV care and treatment services for people with HIV in the state/territory.
+Proposed activities should include the provision of core medical and/or support services, as defined in HRSA HAB Policy Clarification Notice (PCN) 16-02: RWHAP Services: Eligible Individuals and Allowable Uses of Funds, and other activities to ensure responsiveness to unmet needs.
 States/territories must describe how proposed activities will address unmet needs and improve client-level health outcomes across the HIV care continuum, including viral suppression.

-Eligible RWHAP Part B states/territories that are focus areas, or have counties that are focus areas, for the Ending the HIV Epidemic: A Plan for America should consider the demonstrated need criteria below in the context of potential Ending the HIV Epidemic activities and may consider utilizing RWHAP Part B supplemental funding for these purposes.
+Eligible RWHAP Part B states/territories that are focus areas, or have counties that are focus areas, for the Ending the HIV Epidemic Initiative should consider if there is an increased need for Part B supplemental funding due to the Ending the HIV Epidemic Initiative efforts using criteria below.

-As required in 42 U.S.C. § 300ff-29a(b) (section 2620(b) of the PHS Act), states/territories must demonstrate severity of need for RWHAP Part B supplemental funding using quantifiable data in the following areas:
+As required in section 2620(b) of the Public Health Service (PHS) Act, states/territories must demonstrate the severity of the need for RWHAP Part B supplemental funding using quantifiable data in one or more of the following areas:

-- 1) The current prevalence of HIV/AIDS; - 2) The unmet need for HIV-related services as determined by 42 U.S.C. § 300ff-27(b) (section 2617(b) of the PHS Act); - An increasing need for HIV/AIDS-related services based on increases in the number of living cases of HIV/AIDS; - 4) Increases in the number of living cases of HIV/AIDS within new or emerging subpopulations; - 5) Factors related to the cost and complexity of delivering health care to people with HIV in the eligible area; - 6) The impact of co-morbid factors, including co-occurring conditions inclusive of high rates of sexually transmitted infections (STIs), hepatitis, tuberculosis, substance use and mental health disorders, and other co-morbid factors; - 7) The prevalence of homelessness; - 8) The prevalence of individuals who were released from federal, state, or local
+- 1. The unmet need for such services, as determined under section 2617(b) of the PHS Act. - 2.
+An increasing need for HIV/AIDS-related services, including relative rates of increase in the number of cases of HIV/AIDS. - 3.
+The relative rates of increase in the number of cases of HIV/AIDS within new or emerging subpopulations. - 4.
+The current prevalence of HIV/AIDS. - 5.
+Relevant factors related to the cost and complexity of delivering health care to individuals with HIV/AIDS in the eligible area. - 6.
+The impact of co-morbid factors, including co-occurring conditions, determined relevant by the Secretary. - 7.
+The prevalence of homelessness. - 8.
+The prevalence of individuals who were released from federal, state, or local prisons during the preceding three (3) years, and had HIV/AIDS on the date of their release.

-- prisons during the preceding three (3) years, and had HIV/AIDS on the date of their release; - 9) Relevant factors that limit access to health care including geographic variation, adequacy of health insurance coverage, and language barriers; and/or - Impact of a decline in the amount of RWHAP Part B funding received on services available to all individuals with HIV/AIDS identified and eligible for RWHAP services.
+- 9. The relevant factors that limit access to health care, including geographic variation, adequacy of health insurance coverage, and language barriers. - 10.
+The impact of a decline in the amount of Part B funding received on services available to all individuals with HIV/AIDS identified and eligible under this title.

-Pursuant to 42 U.S.C. § 300ff-29a(c) (section 2620(c) of the PHS Act), the Secretary prioritizes funds to states/territories to address the reduction or disruption of services related to a decline in the amount of formula funding.
+Pursuant to section 2620(c) of the PHS Act, the Secretary prioritizes funds to states/territories to address the reduction or disruption of services related to a decline in the amount of formula funding.
 Such a decline in funding is determined by comparing the amount of formula funding received in the current fiscal year (FY) to the amount received in FY 2006.

-For states/territories with current or potential shortfalls in ADAP resources, HRSA strongly encourages those applicants to prioritize utilization of RWHAP Part B supplemental funds to augment ADAP resources when the following conditions exist:
+If you are a state/territory with current or potential shortfalls in ADAP resources, HRSA strongly encourages you to prioritize use of RWHAP Part B supplemental funds to augment ADAP resources when the following conditions exist:

-- 1) Anticipated ADAP waiting lists,

-- 2) Capped enrollment,

-- 3) Reductions in ADAP formulary,

-- 4) Reduction in the percentage of federal poverty level (FPL) eligibility requirement, and/or

-- 5) Other ADAP restrictions within the state/territory.
+- a.
+Existing or anticipated ADAP waiting list, - b.
+Capped enrollment, - c.
+Reductions in ADAP formulary, - d.
+Reduction in the percentage of federal poverty level (FPL) eligibility requirement, and/or - e.
+Other ADAP restrictions within the state/territory.